Aetherinox/obi-sync-docs/README.md

 > [!NOTE]
 > You can decide to either use a single file named `docker-compose.yml` which you will do all your editing in, or you can create two files: `docker-compose.yml` and `.env`.
 >
-> If you decide to use the two file method, you will edit the `.env` file when changing your settings.
+> Using the `.env` file for variable storage is slightly more secure in regards to your signup key showing up in logs.
+If you decide to use the two file method, you will edit the `.env` file when changing your settings.

 <br />